springload/pattern-book/README.md

 ### Q. How do I organise the books with accordian sections, or titles?

 Well `pattern-book` just renders the component preview so use [react-accessible-accordion](https://github.com/springload/react-accessible-accordion/), or put headings between them.
 Design it however you want.

+## TODO

+Make the book not render until it scrolls into view (pattern libraries are notorious for having hundreds of compnents, so this is an easy optimisation).